200 South Hamilton Road

 3. Convention & Visitors Bureau (CVB) - Padova

-music at the Gahanna Market the following Wednesday from 5:00 to 7:00
+at the Gahanna Market the following Wednesday from 5:00 to 7:00 p.m.
+She

-p.m.
-She said Jeff McCargish, who performed on the blues stage during the
+said Jeff McCargish, who performed on the blues stage during the Creekside

-Creekside Blues and Jazz Festival this past summer, with the band North of
+Blues and Jazz Festival this past summer, with the band North of Memphis,

-Memphis, would perform.
-She invited members to stop by Creekside for the
+would perform.
+She invited members to stop by Creekside for the Gahanna

-Gahanna Market.
-Padova stated that the Herb Center hosted a motor coach
+Market.
+Padova stated that the Herb Center hosted a motor coach group that

-group that dined at 101 Craft Kitchen while in town.
-She said Visit Gahanna
+dined at 101 Craft Kitchen while in town.
+She said Visit Gahanna prepared

-prepared welcome bags for guests who stayed in Gahanna for a wedding
+welcome bags for guests who stayed in Gahanna for a wedding over the

-over the weekend.
-Padova noted that, although not a Visit Gahanna event,
+weekend.
+Padova noted that, although not a Visit Gahanna event, Visit

-Visit Gahanna was helping to promote the Chamber’s Taste of Gahanna,
+Gahanna was helping to promote the Chamber’s Taste of Gahanna, which

 4. School Board (SB) - Jones